radioactivedecay/radioactivedecay/docs/source/plotting.rst

 ----------------------

-The ``Inventory`` and ``InventoryHP`` class  ``plot()`` method is for creating graphs of the radioactive decay of the radionuclides in an inventory and their progeny over time.
+The ``Inventory`` and ``InventoryHP`` class  ``plot()`` method is for creating graphs of the radioactive decay of the nuclides in an inventory and their progeny over time.
 At its simplest, supply the decay timespan to the method:

 .. code-block:: python3